-Each coop is made to order, please allow up to two months to receive your coop.
+Each coop is made to order, please allow up to 16-20 weeks to receive your coop.

 Shipping is calculated at checkout for both the East and West Coast.
 There is an additional charge for delivery to the West Coast as indicated in the "Delivery Options" drop-down menu.

 Standard delivery provides for the coop to be delivered to the end of your driveway--and you will be responsible for moving it to the ideal location in your yard.
 Or, provided there is easy accessibility for the truck driver (for example, a 10' wide opening where a smaller truck can get into your yard), your driver can place your coop wherever you like for a fee of $225.00.

 Please note: we do not have a storefront and orders cannot be picked up from our location.
 We can only ship within the United States.
 Shipment of chicken coops is limited to the 48 contiguous states and not Alaska, Hawaii, Puerto Rico and the other U.S. territories.